-If you contributed more to your Roth IRA for 2012 than is allowable or you had an amount on line 25 of your 2011 Form 5329, you may owe this tax.
-But you may be able to avoid the tax on any 2012 excess contributions (see the instructions for line 23, later).
+If you contributed more to your Roth IRA for 2013 than is allowable or you had an amount on line 25 of your 2012 Form 5329, you may owe this tax.
+But you may be able to avoid the tax on any 2013 excess contributions (see the instructions for line 23, later).

-Enter the amount from line 24 of your 2011 Form 5329 only if the amount on line 25 of your 2011 Form 5329 is more than zero.
+Enter the amount from line 24 of your 2012 Form 5329 only if the amount on line 25 of your 2012 Form 5329 is more than zero.

-If you contributed less to your Roth IRAs for 2012 than your contribution limit for Roth IRAs, enter the difference.
+If you contributed less to your Roth IRAs for 2013 than your contribution limit for Roth IRAs, enter the difference.
 Your contribution limit for Roth IRAs is generally your contribution limit for traditional IRAs (see the instructions for line 10, earlier) reduced by the amount you contributed to traditional IRAs.
 But your contribution limit for Roth IRAs may be further reduced or eliminated if your modified AGI for Roth IRA purposes is over:

-• \$173,000 if married filing jointly or qualifying widow(er),
+• \$178,000 if married filing jointly or qualifying widow(er),

-• \$0 if married filing separately and you lived with your spouse at any time in 2012, or
+\$0 if married filing separately and you lived with your spouse at any time in 2013, or

-• \$110,000 for any other taxpayer.
+• \$112,000 for any other taxpayer.

-See Pub.
+See Can You Contribute to a Roth IRA? in Pub.
 590 for details.